 The system uses a DC motor, not an AC one, because a DC motor is more energy efficient, quieter, and lasts longer.

 The evaporator coil is a series of tubes with cold refrigerant inside.
-It absorbs heat from the air moved by the DC fan causing it to turn into low-pressure gas.
+It absorbs heat from the air moved by the DC fan, causing it to turn into low-pressure gas.

-The Compressor – It compresses the refrigerant increasing its pressure and temperature.
+The Compressor – It compresses the refrigerant, increasing its pressure and temperature.
 This increases its energy, enabling it to release heat efficiently in the next stage.

 The dual protection Heat Exchanger – Here, the refrigerant transfers heat from the air to water.
 After releasing this thermal energy to the water, the refrigerant transforms back into a high-pressure liquid state, completing the cycle.

-The dual protection heat exchanger has two material layers that work as a barrier between inside parts and the external environment.
 Specifically, it separates the refrigerant from the water circulating through the system, ensuring efficient heat transfer while preventing any potential leaks or contamination between the two fluids.

 Also read: What are the Pros and Cons of Heat Pump Water Heaters?